metafates/testo/docs/tutorial.md

 }
 ```

-This is the only change needed. `testo` will automatically initialize and use them.
+This is the only change needed. `testo` automatically initializes and uses them.

-Since `AddNewMethods` is now embedded, we can use new methods it defines:
+Since `AddNewMethods` is now embedded, it's possible to use new methods it defines:

 ```go
 func (Suite) TestBoom(t T) {